maurice-35/number-guessing-game/README.md

      const numberButtons = document.querySelectorAll('main div')

 I used forEach eventListener on each div ‘click’.

      numberButtons.forEach(button => {
         button.addEventListener('click', handleNumberButtonsClick)
       })

+The computer generates a random choice.

+    function computerChooses() {
+        const randomIndex = Math.floor(Math.random() * numberButtons.length)
+        computer.currentChoice = randomIndex
+      }

+Player guesses a number by selecting a button.
+If it matches that chosen by the computer, then the guess is correct and the player’s score increases.